 The Joshua Tree Conference Group team is committed to the health and safety of our attendees.
 While we are optimistic that COVID-19 (novel coronavirus) will be contained, we want to exercise an abundance of caution and follow the lead of health officials.
-For that reason, we are moving AIM 2020 to August 30 through September 2.
-We understand this may cause some challenges and disappointment and apologize for the inconvenience.

 Information about COVID-19 from the California Department of Public Health: